dhuppenkothen/xpsi/paper/paper.md

 Likelihood information about the mass and radius of a given neutron star is utilized in an array of contexts.
 A pertinent example is post-processing of the likelihood into information about the equation of state of cold dense matter inside neutron stars.
-Contemporary and future telescopes are and will take aim at these pulsing stars: the apt example is the NICER (Neutron star Interior Composition ExploreR) X-ray telescope, a NASA payload installed on the International Space Station.
+Contemporary and future telescopes are taking and will take aim at these pulsing stars: the apt example is the NICER (Neutron star Interior Composition ExploreR) X-ray telescope, a NASA payload installed on the International Space Station.

 X-PSI is an open-source Python package for Bayesian modeling of time- and energy-resolved X-ray pulsations.
-X-PSI provides a framework for the implementation of custom models (likelihood and prior functions) and their coupling to open-source statistical sampling software for use on high-performance computing systems.
+X-PSI provides a framework for the implementation of custom models (likelihood and prior functions) and for feeding those models to open-source statistical sampling software for use on high-performance computing systems.
 Notably, X-PSI has and is being implemented by the NICER collaboration for pulse-profile modeling of rotation-powered millisecond pulsars.